 Yes, both support Claude (3.5 Sonnet, Opus 4.6), GPT-4o, GPT-5.2, Gemini 3 Pro, and Grok Code.
 Cursor adds its proprietary Composer model, while Windsurf adds optimized model routing through Cascade.

-Is Cursor worth $20/month over Windsurf at $15?
+Is Cursor worth $20/month over Windsurf?

 - Larger community and resources